 iOS and Android are very near to the point of saturation, they are dangerously close to the threshold point where every result would turn around.

-Windows Mobile: A smooth, Tile based eye catchy UI and with good capabilities stands as a good competition for both the Giants, in today’s time when users are looking for something different in their devices, Windows for sure offers a respite from the old interfaces iOS and Android offers.
+Windows Mobile: A smooth, Tile-based eye catchy UI and with good capabilities stands as good competition for both the Giants, in today’s time when users are looking for something different in their devices, Windows for sure offers a respite from the old interfaces iOS and Android offers.

 The problem with Windows: Applications!!!!
-Simply the reason is Applications which are available for the windows platform.
-There are not enough applications for windows platform to keep the user hooked onto this platform.
+Simply the reason is Applications that are available for the Windows platform.
+There are not enough applications for the Windows platform to keep the user hooked onto this platform.
 I mean seriously the device lacks any good apps (people keep saying they are on their way).

 The current trend has given a shocking result, In the US and Worldwide Windows phone has gained market share in a considerable amount.
 Individually Windows was the highest gainer in market share(please do not misunderstand by this I mean the highest gainer which is compared to the market share of Windows mobile-only in the past).

 It’s a long way to go but we can hope for miracles from this little Goliath, realizing the fact that it is backed by a huge Giant named Microsoft.
 Microsoft’s plan of aggressively promoting app development for the windows platform may give good results in the longer run.
 For now, we can just wait and watch.

 Stay updated with the latest development insights, technologies, trends.